lcampillos/ct-ebm-sp-v3/README.md

 ```
   @article{2025,
   title       = {Transformer-based relation extraction and concept normalization using an annotated clinical trials corpus},
-  author       = {Campillos-Llanos, Leonardo and Valverde-Mateos, Ana and Zakhir-Puig, Sofía and Capllonch-Carrión, Adrián and Heras-Vicente, Jónathan},
+  author       = {Campillos-Llanos, Leonardo and Valverde-Mateos, Ana and Capllonch-Carrión, Adrián, and González-Quevedo, David and López-Urbán, María Rosa and Hernando-Tundidor, María Soledad and Heras-Vicente, Jónathan},
   journal = {Under review},
   year      = {2025}
   }